Hello, I'm Kimberly

 Art became a priority in my life about seven years ago after attending an art retreat.
-I came home with but it didn’t really start healing me until I was more intentional with my creative time.
+Making art was a balm to my soul, but it didn’t really start healing me until I was more intentional with my creative time.
 The more time I gave myself over to art, the better I felt.
 In 2017 I decided to experiment with committing to creating daily.
 Each day, no matter what I had going on, I carved out a little time to paint.
 Holy.
 Shit.
 What a game changer.
 I’ve never felt better.
 I’ve never felt more grounded.

 Art heals.
 Art heals.
 Art heals.